Configure and Manage Circuit Template Components in Qntrl | Online Help | Qntrl Studio Circuit Gallery

 To create a new Webhook:

-1. Click Webhook in the left pane and click New Webhook.
+1. Click Webhooks in the left pane and click New Webhook.

 2. Fill in the following details: